 Those participating in group therapy know that there are five separate models of group sessions you may enroll in.
 A proficient and knowledgeable treatment specialist and group therapy model can offer significant benefits, but each specific model will fit each particular need.
 Therefore, some group therapy programs will use several models during the meetings as they shift from one model to another.

 This form of group therapy’s primary focus is to educate members on mental health, substance use, related behaviors, and consequences.
-These group forms or resemble a classroom setting, and the material will be presented through either lecture, audio, or video format.
+These meetings are held in a classroom-like setting, and the material will be presented through either lecture, audio, or video format.

 Psychoeducational groups are helpful for many scenarios as they teach members: